 Tailgate food has to be the most comforting food on the planet.
 You’re sitting there with an ice-cold beer in your hand, a smile on your face, and a football game that desperately needs watching.

-To help all of these guilty pleasures soak in, you’re going to need some tailgate food.
+To help all of these guilty pleasures soak in, you’re going to need some tailgate food and of course plenty of alcohol (don’t forget to pack an extra viagra if you’re looking to get busy after all this eating and drinking).
+You know what they say – happy wife, happy life, so let’s keep it that way.
 That’s why I’ve collected my favorite recipes and placed them on this nice list of treats that you can serve to your family and friends for years to come – let’s check it out.

 Devon’s Award-Winning Chili

 We’ve all had some decent chili in our days, but this chili is something else entirely.
 Click right here to find the completed recipe.